FIWARE/tutorials.IoT-Agent/README.md

 * Holding a list of devices and mapping context data attributes to device syntax
 * Security Authorization

-This base functionality has been abstracted out into a [common library](https://fiware-iotagent-node-lib.readthedocs.org)
+This base functionality has been abstracted out into a common [IoT Agent framework library](https://fiware-iotagent-node-lib.readthedocs.org)

 #### Device Monitor